 The nursery is quite small, just 10′ x 10′.
 Fitting everything for two boys in this small nursery was a challenge.
 I knew I wanted the boys to have their own cribs, and I had two requirements.

-First, they needed to be able to turn into toddler and then into twin beds, and I wanted them to be as free from embellishment as possible — I needed all four sides to be the same height.
+First, they needed to transition into toddler and then into twin beds, and I wanted them to be as free from embellishment as possible — I needed all four sides to be the same height.
 That way, I could rearrange the cribs in any configuration without any awkward lines.
 I found these cute mod cribs and they were perfect end to end.

 Two stuffed Bernese Mountain dogs live on the edge of the cribs — they are wee versions of our actual dog, Gunnar.
 The fleece and crocheted blankets were made by a friend from church.